 After the first consultations, you will receive a moodboard, floor plan and a guide to where you can source the suggested products.
 The designers can cover everything from paint colours, fabric swatches and furniture options right down to how best to arrange your artwork and your cushions.
 To make life even easier some digital services will also source the recommended furnishings for you.
 Handy.

-Jen Choate at Interior Fox told me about her virtual design service and she said: “Decades ago, interior design was perhaps considered a luxury that only the wealthy had access to, but with a modern approach like ours, we bring a fresh take on design and can work with a range of budgets, meaning interior design is accessible to a much younger market.”
+Jen Choate at Interior Fox told me about her virtual design service.
+She said, “Decades ago, interior design was perhaps a luxury that only the wealthy could access.
+But with a modern approach like ours, we bring a fresh take on design and can work with a range of budgets.
+This means interior design is accessible to a much younger market.”

 Where to go